HypothesisWorks/hypothesis/CONTRIBUTING.rst

 follows semantic versioning, and we don't release new major versions very often.

-When a public API changes we should ask the following questions:
+Public API changes must satisfy the following:

 1. All public API changes must be well documented.
 If it's not documented, it doesn't count as public API!